wiseyestudio00/null-dev-blog/drafts/_draft_localization-pt-1.md

 # Puns
 Are are some puns in the story, especially in the character's names department.
 Usually, I am terrible at naming characters, and often fallback to generic names.
 However, this time I did actually spend time figuring some names out.

+Lily's name also has a pun in it.
+Her full name (never mentioned in game) is Lilith Itera Batonné.
+This one is much easier to explain: Batonné as in Baton, as in the [baton](https://en.wikipedia.org/wiki/Baton_(conducting)) that conductors use.

-Most notable is Main Character's name, 鍵太 比亞野 Kenji Hiano.
-Of course, 比亞野 (Hiano) is a pun for piano.
+The Main Character's name  is 鍵太 比亞野 Kenji Hiano. 比亞野 (Hiano) is a pun for piano.
 However, another pun that was lost in the English translation was 鍵太, which literally translate something like "keys (as in the keys on the piano)-taro."

 There will be one other character who has a similiar pun in their name.

 # Graphics
 This category I actually did not have much input.
+However, one trouble that we did have was creating the logo of the game.

+First, our graphic and UI designer helped created the original English logo.

+I actually thought it may be okay to use the logo for all languages.
+After all, if I were to localize the logo for each version of the game......It will be more work, such as having to make sure the interfaces all display correctly in all languages.
+However, our fan Andreko helped created the Chinese version of the logo as below.

+It looks great, and by this time, we have contracted with our publisher

 # Conclusion
 Yep, localization is pretty hard.
 Who could have known?
 For each language supported, it's like I am having 1.5x the work to do!
 I hate this!
 We should have all adopted to use Esperanto when we had the chance!